-- Esperanza Hills proposes its only daily access on Stonehaven utilizing a 500 foot long, 110 foot tall bridge.
-The emergency access is proposed through Cielo Vista, but the easement may be overburdened by the density of the Esperanza Hills project and may need to be adjudicated in court still.
+- Esperanza Hills proposes its only daily access on Stonehaven.
+The emergency access is proposed through Cielo Vista, but the easement may be overburdened by the density of the Esperanza Hills project and is set for hearing in April 2018.

 - The November 2008 Freeway Complex Fire burned this site down and stalled consideration of the projects.
 It burned again in the 2020 Blue Ridge Fire.